Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - **Functionalism** The perspective that replaced structuralism is known as functionalism.
-Rather than focusing on the mind’s structure, functionalism concentrated on what the mind does and how behavior functions.Functionalists, whose perspective became prominent in the early 1900s, asked what role behavior plays in allowing people to adapt to their environments.
+Rather than focusing on the mind’s structure, functionalism concentrated on what the mind does and how behavior functions.Functionalists, whose perspective became prominent in the early 1900s, asked what role behavior plays in allowing people to adapt to their environments.
 For example, a functionalist might examine the function of the emotion of fear in preparing us to deal with emergency situations.